Nephatrine/zawarudo/README.md

 We'll use our heightmap terrain as a base so we don't need to wait through the perturbation process again.

-This command will take out heightmap data and scale it to Moon-size.

-`zawarudo -i 8 -R 1737 -w lunar --base geodesic`

 This command will take our heightmap data and scale it to Earth-size with 70% hydrographic coverage.

 `zawarudo -i 8 -R 6371 -H 70 -w terran --base geodesic`

-This is the difference between the two generated bodies.
-The hydrographic coverage greatly affects the generated outcome.

 **IMPORTANT:** Once you add a hydrographic coverage to a world, any further changes to the hydrographic coverage will not preserve the slope of the land